ptsteadman/notebook/log.md

 Computer Lab stuff, and have a separate person notebook.
 Using the network of things around me as a way to avoid thinking about my own happiness is an anti-pattern.

+### Sunday, November 27th

+I feel a lot of opportunity.

+Computer Lab currently does the following things:

+1. Application Development: we can do full stack development.
+Examples: iHeart, Nectar, Screen.

+2. Data Engineering: probably an undervalued field.
+Examples: Solar/PHCS.

+3. Branding: the only thing we've really branded is ourselves.
+(Maybe this means that we should favor this type of project.)

+Other areas that we COULD do but don't currently do:

+4. Machine Learning / Artificial Intelligence: A natural extension of 2.

+5. Virtual/Augmented Reality: We are situated well for this network-wise.

+6. i18n: My China trip and Screen could set us up for it.

+7. Blockchain.
+Doesn't seem super promising.

+You could (and perhaps probably should?) apply a sort of 'cross-section' to all these items.
+Example: we could do data engineering FOR manufacturing companies.
+We could do i18n FOR art institutions.
+Etc.

+This cross sectional approach seems pretty smart.
+This also lets us select the type of working arrangement we want.

+Based on the past year, I think the working arrangement we want is:

+1. Money.
+Big chunks of it.

+2. No long-term onsites.

+3. Owning the process.

+4. Driving real business value for sophisticated clients.

+5. Writing quality software, growing as programmers.

+6. Being able to 'stop'.
+(Breaks in the tracks.)

+7. Being weird.

+That's all I can think of at the moment.
+There are tensions between these items, for example, between 3 and 4.

+Interesting, I don't think we have any answer for the cross-section.

+I think for the cross-section, we need some sort of unique knowledge.
+What do we know that other people don't?

+I think we already have a good story on the 'supply side'.
+Computer Lab is embedded in this new Internet estate or institution or establishment.
+I think the key ideas are all explained in the 'Weird Facebook' piece.
+The new establishment is very valuable and also quite nascent.

+Could we SELL into that institution/estate as well?
+The first example of that is Screen.

+To explore what I'm talking about in more detail: I think what Computer Lab knows that other companies don't is that there's a whole new establishment arising from intersectional communities on Twitter, Facebook, Slack, LA, New York, etc. I think we're encountering it early because it's happening first in the arts.

+I think that the new establishment and old establishment will coexist.
+They both offer things to each other.
+For example, the old establishment offers capital, canonization, and rigorousness.
+The new establishment offers relevance, irreverence, and openness.

+There's a lot of opportunity to do 'arbitrage' between the old and new establishments.
+I think iHeart is a pretty good example of this. iHeart wouldn't be able to assemble a team like Computer Lab, which was created out of new establishment connections.

+It'd be interesting to look for examples of other times where there were multiple establishments.

+Funny moment was when I was watching 'The Secret Life of Pets' and almost teared up when the little dog was overhwhelmed and inspired by the New York skyline.